getappmap/vscode-appland/doc/README-RUBY.md

 # Instructions for Ruby projects

-## Installation

-Install the extension with the `Install` button in the Marketplace.

 ## Initial setup of the client

 The client is required for recording AppMaps when running tests in VS Code.

-Follow the `Installation` and `Configuration` sections in [github.com/applandinc/appmap-ruby](github.com/applandinc/appmap-ruby#installation).
+Follow the `Installation` and `Configuration` sections in [github.com/applandinc/appmap-ruby](https://github.com/applandinc/appmap-ruby#installation).

 ## Recording an AppMap